Authors: Sai Charan, Mahima Khandewal, Ruchir Bhardwaj, Sudhendu Pandey

 A data profiler, after analyzing your uploaded data, generates information about data patterns, numeric statistics, data domains, dependencies, relationships, and anomalies.
 Companies can then use this information to evaluate their data sets (or even single columns within the set through column profiling) and proceed with the data initiative at hand.

 Data Profiler provides essential information about any dataset or data source so anyone can benefit from its implementation.
-Whether it’s a simple data analysis or something complex like building a data quality program, a data migration, designing or reviewing architecture, or creating a master model.
+Whether it’s simple data analysis or something complex like building a data quality program, a data migration, designing or reviewing architecture, or creating a master model.

 From data profiling, you can get: